inlovewithcode/inlovewithcode.github.io/draft/type-hinting-typechecking-python3.md

 * An optional feature in python, and even when used is not a strict enforcement.
 * Reveals issues when checked with python pip package tool `mypy`
 * Helps to do quick unit-tests.
+* you can use `typing` module for importing few types

 ```
 #! python3